 It works well when the data is similar to each other.
 It combines all the weak learner and fit them on different training data with different weights.
 It initiates with the original dataset and gives equal weights to each target variable.
 If the algorithm makes the wrong prediction, it gives more weight to it so that next time probability becomes high when randomly selecting the trees.

-We can use any ML algorithm as a base classifier in Ada boost if it accepts weights.
+We can use any ML algorithm as a base classifier in the Ada boost if it accepts weights.

-Initially, all the data points are given an equal number of weights so that there is no discrimination at the starting point and all points are considered equally.
-The weight that is given initially is 1/N where N is the number of samples.
+Initially, all the data points are given an equal number of weights so that there is no discrimination at the starting point, and all points are considered equally.
+The weight that is given initially is 1/N, where N is the number of samples.

 If classification is correct than weight is reduced by the formula: